CHCAA-EDUX/scientific-computing-01/readings/class2_basics2.md

 Even though there is an 'a' in Lasse, the `print` expression is not executed as the first condition (`name in ["Ida-Marie", "Kenneth"`) is not `True`.

-How would you change the indentation in the above expression to also print `I see your name has an 'a' in it` when the name is not "Ida Marie" or "Kenneth"?
+How would you change above expression to also print `I see your name has an 'a' in it` when the name is not "Ida Marie" or "Kenneth"?

 #### elif
 `elif` behaves very similarly to `if`, but is only evaluated if the preceeding expression is not `True`: